DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 TableGroupRow.Cell | [TableGroupRow.CellProps](#tablegrouprowcellprops) | A component that renders a group cell.
 TableGroupRow.Content | [TableGroupRow.ContentProps](#tablegrouprowcontentprops) | A component that renders a group cell content.
 TableGroupRow.Icon | [TableGroupRow.IconProps](#tablegrouprowiconprops) | A component that renders a group expand icon.
-TableGroupRow.InlineSummary | [TableGroupRow.InlineSummaryProps](#tablegrouprowinlinesummaryprops) | A component that renders a group summary inside a group caption.
+TableGroupRow.InlineSummary | [TableGroupRow.InlineSummaryProps](#tablegrouprowinlinesummaryprops) | A component that renders a container for group summary items in a group caption.
-TableGroupRow.InlineSummaryItem | [TableGroupRow.InlineSummaryItemProps](#tablegrouprowinlinesummaryitemprops) | A component that renders an inline group summary item.
+TableGroupRow.InlineSummaryItem | [TableGroupRow.InlineSummaryItemProps](#tablegrouprowinlinesummaryitemprops) | A component that renders a single group summary item in a group caption.
-TableGroupRow.SummaryCell | [TableGroupRow.SummaryCellProps](#tablegrouprowsummarycellprops) | A component that renders a group summary in a corresponding column.
+TableGroupRow.SummaryCell | [TableGroupRow.SummaryCellProps](#tablegrouprowsummarycellprops) | A component that renders a cell for a group summary item in an appropriate column.
-TableGroupRow.SummaryItem | [TableSummaryRow.ItemProps](table-summary-row.md#tablesummaryrowitemprops) | A component that renders a group summary item.
+TableGroupRow.SummaryItem | [TableSummaryRow.ItemProps](table-summary-row.md#tablesummaryrowitemprops) | A component that renders a group summary item in its column.

 Additional properties are added to the component's root element.